 From time to time, I experience aphids on bud heads.

-Leave the aphids and the hummingbirds will find the protein packed insects.
+Leave the aphids and also the hummingbirds will locate the healthy protein loaded pests.

-There are various native Honeysuckle vines, one for your garden too.
+There are numerous indigenous Honeysuckle creeping plants, one for your yard too.

 Indian Paintbrush (Castilleja coccinea ):